marco-luzzara/mongodb-transaction-simulation/doc/README.md

 Beware that, especially when used in a production environment, MongoDB transactions still have several limitations:

 - Availability: only newest version of MongoDB support multi-document/distributed transactions.
 Their APIs are probably going to change in future versions.
+- WiredTiger cache pressure: if you have many ongoing transactions, then the WiredTiger cache has to maintain all the different update structures seen early.
+This gets even worse if you plan to have long-running transactions with many write operations, keeping in memory the same snapshot throughout the transaction duration and stretching the update chain.
+All these document versions generate a certain level of cache pressure, that are mitigated by:
+    - `transactionLifetimeLimitSeconds`, that defaults to 60 seconds, and is like a timer for the duration of a transaction.
+    - read-only transactions: read-only operations do not build up volume in cache
+    - guidelines like the suggested maximum number of documents modified, that is 1000, and breaking a single long transaction up into many smaller transaction, when possible.
-- Default configuration settings might need to be changed: the runtime duration limit is 60 seconds and if any locks cannot be acquired within 5 milliseconds the transaction automatically aborts.
+- Default configuration settings might need to be changed: aside from the 60 seconds limit on transactions duration, if a lock cannot be acquired within 5 milliseconds the transaction automatically aborts.
-- Transactions do not support all available commands and could cause substantial delays since every DDL statement is blocked if operates on a collection involved in a transaction, and viceversa.
+- Transactions do not support all available commands and could cause substantial delays, like with DDL statements, that are blocked until the intent lock taken on a collection is released.
-- The complete isolation of transactions is dangerous when an outside update is in conflict with the transaction results, for example consider the following scenario:
-    - You have a transaction in progress
-    - An outside operation modifies or deletes one document
-    - The transaction changes with a `findOneAndUpdate` the same document modified/deleted early.
-Consider that the transaction cannot find out in advance that the document has been changed because it sees the old snapshot of data.

-    In this case, at commit time, the transaction aborts because MongoDB does not know how to solve the versions conflict.
-For the same logic, a transaction always reads stale data.

 - If a chunks migration and a transaction interleave, the latter could aborts because of the impossibility of acquiring a lock on a moved document.
 Chunks migrations must wait for the end of ongoing transactions.